xpack/web-jekyll/pages/core/xcdl/xcdl-json.md

 The **XCDL** format describes metadata used to define various objects, from boards and devices, to software components.

+{% include note.html content="Version 0.3.0 is currnetly _work in
+progress_ and will be implemented in Eclipse and other tools when ready." %}

 ## File conventions

 ### JSON Properties